refinedev/refine/documentation/docs/tutorial/3-understanding-resources/0-intro.md

 <Checklist>

 <ChecklistItem id="understanding-resource">
-I understood what a resource is and how to add a resource to the app.
+I understood what a resource is and how to add it to my app.
 </ChecklistItem>

 </Checklist>